New Manufactured Home Community Set for Central East Florida

 The first model homes were placed during the fall, model homes will be open for a walk-through in the spring and all infrastructure and amenities will be complete by the time residents begin to move in by mid 2018, Sales Director Doug Kamm said.

-An interim sales office has been set up at 1439 N Hwy U.S. 1 suite A-6, Ormond Beach, Fla., 32174 with with appointments available 9 a.m. to 5 p.m.
+Plantation Oaks has set up an interim sales office at 1439 N Hwy U.S. 1 suite A-6, Ormond Beach, Fla., 32174 with with appointments available 9 a.m. to 5 p.m.
 Monday through Saturday.